LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"Using a tree pattern matcher differs from using a tree grammar in two important ways:*

 - *We have to specify patterns only for the subtrees we care about.*
-- *We don’t need to direct the tree walk."*
+- *We don't need to direct the tree walk."*

 *"A tree pattern matcher is analogous to text rewriting tools such as `awk`, `sed`, and `perl`."*